v-rgrace/Viva/Viva/glint/setup/questions-setup.md

 You don't have to use all of the items selected for a survey in each cycle.
 Choose survey items per program cycle by selecting the corresponding cycle number next to the item.
 For example, if you only want a certain item asked on the first survey, deselect all numbers except for the number 1.

-## Add new items and section breaks to a program
+## Add new items and section breaks

 To add rating questions, multiple choice questions, open-ended questions, or section breaks (to give your people time to take a natural pause), follow this guidance: [Adding items to a prepopulated survey](/../../viva/glint/setup/add-new-questions).